 Apart from the Power LED, your adapter consists of the Ethernet LED and Pick A Plug LED.
 FYI, the Power LED reveals the status of the power being supplied to the adapter, the Pick a Plug LED helps you to select a wall socket with the strongest internet connection.
 On the other hand, the Ethernet LED reveals different stages of an Ethernet connection.
 Here are the different stages of the LED lights of a Netgear PL1200 extender:

 |Solid Green||Electrical power is on||An Ethernet port is linked to a device||Link rate < 50Mbps [good]|

 |Amber||Power saving mode “ON”||-||Link rate > 50 but < 80 Mbps [better]|

 |Off||No electrical power||No Ethernet connection found||No powerline device found|

 So, these were the various colors flashed by the Netgear Powerline 1200 adapter.
 However, if you see some other color on your PL adapter, consider getting in touch with our experts.
 No matter whether you are facing LED light problems during Netgear Powerline 1200 setup or after completing the process.

 Disclaimer: mwifexty.net is an independent Service and Support provider for a large variety of third party products, brands, and services.
 Any use of Trademarks, Brands, Products, and Services is referential and we hereby, disclaim any association, affiliation – direct or indirect, or representation in any form, of any such brand, product, or service.
-Our services are provided only on demand/request by users or customers.
+Our services are provided only on demand/request by users.

 Copyright © 2023 | All Rights Reserved.